p4lang/p4c/docs/README.md

 **p4c** is a compiler driver.
 The goal is to provide a cnosistent user interface across different p4 backends and work flows.
 The compiler driver is written in Python.
-It can be extended for custom backend.
+It can be extended for custom backends.

 The usage of the driver is as follows:
 ```